-A treadmill test can show the severity of symptoms and the level of exercise that brings them on.
+A treadmill test can show the severity of symptoms, and the level of exercise that will trigger them.
 You'll walk on a treadmill for this test.
 This shows whether you have any problems during normal walking.

 You may have an ABI test before and after the treadmill test.
 This will help compare blood flow in your arms and legs before and after exercise.